Rinnegatamante/yoyoloader_vita/README.md

 A comprehensive Compatibility List can be found here: https://yoyo.rinnegatamante.it.
 You can contribute to it by opening an Issue here: https://github.com/Rinnegatamante/YoYo-Loader-Vita-Compatibility/issues.

+## Keyboard keys emulation

+YoYo Loader supports mapping of physical buttons to keyboard keys for those games that have not working controller code.
+It may be especially useful for PC asset swapped games.

+A guide on how to set it up can be found here: https://gist.github.com/CatoTheYounger97/ce19685d349d913f9a2f097464453c97

 ## Setup Instructions (For End Users)

 In order to properly install the loader, you'll have to follow these steps precisely: